 There are 2 different types of colostomy surgery:

-Loop colostomy: A loop of bowel is outside your body and held in place by a stoma rod.
+Loop colostomy: A loop of bowel is outside the body and held in place by a stoma rod.
 The surgeon then makes a cut in the loop and the ends are rolled back and sown into the skin.
 This is usually temporary.

 What to expect after the procedure

-You can expect to be in hospital for 3 to 7 days, or longer if the colostomy was done as an emergency procedure.
+If you had a colostomy, you can expect to be in hospital for 3 to 7 days, or longer if the colostomy was done as an emergency procedure.

 You will not be able to eat normally at first because your colon needs time to heal.
 The first day you can suck on ice chips (small pieces of ice, usually smaller than ice cubes); the next day you may be able to drink clear liquids; and then you can gradually start having thicker liquids and soft foods.
 You should be able to eat normally after a couple of days.